This is a help article about Kanbani – a freeware task planner for Android

 Unlike the normal and Timeline views that allow you to observe your cards, this screen provides a deep insight into and editing functions on a single card.

 The form has two Save buttons: one appearing in normal view and another when the Description input is expanded.
 Both bear similar traits.

 On tap, Save button in the normal view commits your edits and closes the form, bringing you back to wherever you were before editing the card.
 Save in Description also commits your edits (to all fields, not only Description) but the form is not closed – this is useful if you are taking notes and you want to save them and stay here.

-When no data in the form was modified, Save buttons are hidden.
+When no data in the form was modified, Save buttons are hidden (and normal view’s Back button’s icon is different).
 Use this to verify that you have not accidentally changed a field before starting the edits.

 In the normal view, calling cards’ menus is a very frequent operation and the pie menu enhances your productivity.
 Similarly, the single most often action you will do in the form is saving it, and using the button is not very efficient in the long run.

 Kanbani adopts the traditional swipe-to-refresh gesture to do the saving.
 This works even when Description is expanded but the input must be scrolled to the top for this gesture to register (as an alternative, you can swipe outside of the input, such as near the “Description” text on top).

 Try it: tap anywhere inside the form and pull your finger towards the bottom of the screen: you will see a thin green line under the Action Bar.
 As you are pulling farther, the line is progressing towards the opposite edge and when it’s reached – the form is saved and closed (closed even in expanded Description).